CSNOI Welcomes Jacob Raymond Aboard as the Center’s Executive Director

-After a decade of planning and development, Phase I of CSNO opened in the fall of 2018 with facilities for collegiate and high school sailors.
+After a decade of planning and development, Phase I of CSNOI opened in the fall of 2018 with facilities for collegiate and high school sailors.
 It serves as home base for the Tulane University Varsity Sailing Team.

 Jacob now joins the center at an exciting time, as the facility prepares to open youth programs for underserved children in the Greater New Orleans area, adaptive sailing opportunities for adults and youth with a range of physical and intellectual abilities, and adult sailing lessons.
-CSNO has a fleet of boats designed to safely serve a wide variety of sailors.
+CSNOI has a fleet of boats designed to safely serve a wide variety of sailors.

 As a veteran, Raymond personally has experienced the healing and therapeutic benefits of being on the water.
 While serving as a military police officer, he deployed in east Baghdad and survived a roadside bomb.
 “I was very fortunate to walk away uninjured and to come back with 10 fingers and 10 toes,” he said.
 When returning from deployment, he felt a disconnect from society but eventually found himself at home when he discovered sailing and the people in the community.

 He discovered sailing through a job opportunity.
 Without ever stepping foot on a sailboat before, he applied for a dock assistant position at the College of Charleston and enrolled in a sailing class.
 It changed the course of his life.

 Today, Raymond is a sailing coach for the Special Olympics and is active in the national Warrior Sailing Program, which “provides maritime education and outreach for wounded, ill and injured service members and veterans.”